-Like many other industries, the location of the shop will affect the price of the service if you are going to get a piercing in a huge, high-cost city New York.
-You will be paying a heavily inflated price compared to paying for a piercing in a local small town or village.
+Like many other industries, the location of the shop will affect the price of the service.
+If you are going to get a piercing in a huge, high-cost city like New York, you will be paying a heavily inflated price compared to paying for a piercing in a local small town or village.

 Shopping malls are also a popular place to get piercings for a lower cost, but as daith piercing require a more specialized procedure, you may sometimes have difficulty finding a piercer who is experienced enough in these locations.

 The material used for your daith jewelry will also definitely play a part in determining the final cost of the piercing.

 Although you will generally only start with surgical steel or Niobium piercing jewelry while your ear heals, you may wish to choose a different, more expensive piece of jewelry at the shop for when the aftercare phase is over.
 This can bump up the cost significantly depending on your choice.

 Also, remember that while buying an ear stud you've found online at a great price may initially seem appealing, make sure you check what the jewelry is made out of.

 Some metals and materials may not be safe for your piercing, and some cheap piercing studs have been known to contain toxic metals that cause irritation and adverse reactions in the skin if worn for a long period of time.